jimv39/qvcsos/README.md

 ./server.sh
 ```

-and then in a separate command window:
+If the server starts, open a web browser, and point it to localhost:9080.
+Choose the Tutorials/Getting Started page for some guidance.
+You should open a new command window:

 ```
 cd testenterprise